mir701/lightning-process-builder-tutorial/create-apex-controller.md

 ---
 layout: module
-title: Module 3&#58; Building a Lightning Process
+title: Module 3&#58; Create a new Lightning Process
 ---

 We are going to begin building a process to manage trip approvals in this org.
 We have a number of business  requirements we would like to implement in this process.
 All trips under $3000 are considered a small trip and should go through a specific process tied to that.